Society-Against-Mass-Entropy/coinbase_position_builder_bot/README.md

 ### Volume and Frequency

-The Coinbase Pro API will only allow market taker orders of `$5` or more.
+The Coinbase API will only allow market taker orders of `$5` or more.
 So my original idea of buying $1 or $2 worth every hour (or even more frequently) went bust.
 Keep in mind when setting your VOL config that you should be able to feed the engine through a year-long bear market.

 - $10/hour = $240/day = $1680/week = $87,600/year max buy.
 - $10/(2 hours) = $120/day = $840/week = $43,800/year